Roc’s Story, Just A Pup at the Humane Society in Virginia

 Don knocked on the front door.
 We could hear that this family had quite a few pups, cats and maybe a few other species in there.
 It takes a certain kind of person/s to be a foster parent for animals, indeed.

-No one came right away, and I started to go around the side of the house, thinking there was another entrance.
-But then a kind lady came out of the front door carrying our new pup.
+No one came right away, but then a kind lady came out the front door carrying our new pup.
 Don and I just looked at each other in disbelief.
 Oh, my goodness.
 This is the pup we had envisioned.
 He was perfect.
 This was our Roc!

 How did we know that, I bet you are asking yourself?
 The way his kind eyes met ours, that expression and look on his face that said, “Can I go home with you?”, the way he just hung on her arm as she was showing him to us.
 It was just him.
 It’s hard to explain, but we knew.
 We just couldn’t believe that he was ours.